-However, almost any company with a wide catalog can think of ways to participate.
-Especially in 2020, when nobody can tell what form the upcoming school year would take and what supplies it would require.
+However, almost any company with an extensive shopping catalog can think of ways to participate.
+Especially in 2021, when it's hard to predict what form the upcoming school year would take and what supplies it would require.

 Back to School Subject Lines

 Every email starts with a subject line, and so will my advice.
 If you aren’t new to marketing, you may know there is no ideal text that would save any email.
 However, there are nice phrases and word combinations that are worth mimicking.
 Take a look at the below to get inspired for your own creative findings.